ustitc/krefty/README.md

 ## Usage

 Use `refine` and pass a desired predicate.
-It will return a `Refined` type which holds a value if it matches a predicate or an exception if not:
+It will return a `Refinement` type which holds a value if it matches a predicate or an exception if not:

 ```kotlin